EirikSkogstad/DownloadWatcher/README.md

 Application written i Node.js for watching a folder.
 When new files of a certain type(.zip and .7z) is added to the folder, then it's automatically copied to destination folder.

-The purpose of this application, is to be a convience fix having copy files manually.
+The reason I created this was because I was tired of having to copy archive files manually when I was modding games like Skyrim.
 ## Requirements:
 - Needs Node `8.5.0` or higher.